MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/power-bi-dynamic-report-subscriptions.md

 ---
 title: Create a dynamic subscription for a Power BI report (Preview)
-description: Learn how to create per-recipient report subscriptions based on parameters that you select.
+description: Learn how to create per-recipient report subscriptions based on filters that you select.
 author: mihart
 ms.author: mihart
 ms.reviewer: mibruhje